isc-projects/kea/doc/sphinx/arm/install.rst

 the alternatives, MySQL and PostgreSQL.

 The non-relational nature of Cassandra makes it exceedingly difficult to implement more complex DHCP features, such as the configuration backend.
-The configuration backend requires over 20 tables of tightly coupled data that change over time and need to be kept in sync.
-With the Cassandra philosophy of data duplication, this would require creating and maintaining a massive number of tables.
+The configuration backend requires more than 20 tables of tightly coupled data that change over time and need to be kept in sync.
+With the Cassandra philosophy of data duplication, this required creating and maintaining a massive number of tables.
 To be specific, there are 36 different types of `get` queries in the DHCPv4 code for the MySQL Configuration Backend.
-In the worst case, where each query required its own table, this implies a duplication factor of over 70.
-This would clearly be a very bad design.
+In the worst case, where each query required its own table, this implies a duplication factor of over 70, which is clearly a very bad design.
 When we created the initial MySQL and PostgreSQL designs for the Configuration Backend, we also attempted to come up with a design for Cassandra.
-That attempt was a complete failure.
-We assessed that Cassandra is simply not the right technology for this task.
+That attempt was unsuccessful, and we determined that Cassandra is simply not the right technology for this task.

 Another problem with Cassandra is performance.
-In our performance tests MySQL and PostgreSQL were roughly 5-10 times faster than Cassandra, even though we did not do any special tuning for MySQL or PostgreSQL performance.
+In our performance tests MySQL and PostgreSQL were roughly 5-10 times faster than Cassandra, even without any special tuning for MySQL or PostgreSQL performance.

 Another concern with Cassandra is its complicated setup.
-As of June 2021, Cassandra is not available in many major distributions.
+As of June 2021, Cassandra was no longer available in many major distributions.
 It requires custom installation, with native packages now limited to Debian only.
-The quick introduction seems to favor Docker containers as a replacement.
-The Debian packages available require Python 2 (which reached end of life at 1 Jan 2020) and will uninstall some python 3 packages.
-This is very risky step in a production environment, because it removes the current 3.8 or 3.9 python and installs an old, unsupported version.
-Support for python 3 is only available in alpha release of upcoming Cassandra 4.0, which is not released yet as of June 2021.
-The user has a tough choice between running antiquated version past its end of life or running unreleased alpha software.
-Neither option is reasonable in production environment.
+The Debian packages available require Python 2 (which reached end-of-life on 1 Jan 2020) and uninstall some Python 3 packages.
+This is a very risky step in a production environment, because it removes the current 3.8 or 3.9 Python and installs an old, unsupported version.
+Support for Python 3 is only available in the alpha release of Cassandra 4.0.

-Cassandra is also very picky about the Java version.
-For example, on modern systems such as Ubuntu 21.04, it simply doesn't start and produces no logs.
-After running the Cassandra manually, it produces a cryptic `Improperly specified VM option 'ThreadPriorityPolicy=42'` error message.
+Users have a tough choice between running antiquated version past its end-of-life or running unreleased alpha software; neither option is reasonable in a production environment.

-This is an obscure information that the Java version is too new (11.x) and needs to be downgraded (to 8.x).
+Cassandra is also very picky about the version of Java it accepts.
+For example, on modern systems such as Ubuntu 21.04, Cassandra simply does not start and produces no logs.
+After running Cassandra manually, it produces a cryptic `Improperly specified VM option 'ThreadPriorityPolicy=42'` error message.

 To use C++ bindings (Kea is written in C++), a data driver is required.
-For a while, around 2020 there was a message about it being in maintenance mode, but as of now (June 2021) this message disappeared.
-For a long time the data driver didn't not use the standard `pkg-config` approach and required custom hacking with regards to the software detection.
+For a long time, the data driver did not use the standard `pkg-config` approach and required custom hacking with regards to software detection.
 Compared to MySQL and PostgreSQL, which are widely available in all popular Linux and BSD distributions, setting up Cassandra is complex and the complexity is not decreasing over time.

 Cassandra is also an ongoing maintenance burden.
 As we introduce new features to Kea, such as the ability to get database statistics that are synced between multiple Kea instances sharing the same database, we need to extend our API.
 We want to maintain parity between backends.
 Porting solutions between MySQL and PostgreSQL is frequently very easy but is almost always a problem with Cassandra.
-That is not a Cassandra flaw on its own, the core problem here is that it is different than the other solutions Kea supports.
+That is not a Cassandra flaw on its own; the core problem here is that it is different than the other solutions Kea supports.

-For these reasons, we are deprecating Cassandra support as of Kea 1.9.9.
+For these reasons, Cassandra support is deprecated as of Kea 1.9.9.
 The feature will function as before in the Kea 2.0.x and 2.1.x series, but will print a warning.
 We plan to remove the feature entirely in a future release, possibly as soon as Kea 2.2.0.